ImperialCollegeLondon/EvoSim/src/evosim/autoconf.rst

 Automatic Configuration
 =======================

-The automatic configuration package provides tools easily link an object (e.g. a function) in the code and inputs (in a *yaml* file).
+The automatic configuration package provides tools to easily link an object (e.g. a function) in the code and inputs (in a *yaml* file).
 There three aspects to these links:

 #. a means to register a `factory function